5-Year BS and MA in Biblical CounselingEarn a Bachelor of Science and Master of Arts in Biblical Counseling degree in as few as five years.

 - Of the options below, Options 1-3 enable the student to complete the Program in 5 years.
 But if the student needs to have the normal summer free for work or ministry requirements, Option 4 describes how the program may be completed in 6 years (but this would mean additional costs).

-- In every Cycle of years 1-3, the majority of course hours taken must be undergraduate hours in order to retain an “Undergraduate” status, thus ensuring eligibility for the maximum financial aid in those years.
+- In every Session of years 1-3, the majority of course hours taken must be undergraduate hours in order to retain an “Undergraduate” status, thus ensuring eligibility for the maximum financial aid in those years.

 Frequently Asked Questions